-Brand, not companies, sticks in consumers’ minds, providing you’ve created one that is effective and appealing to your demographic.
-Creating a brand identity can be just as important to your business’s sustainability as your company’s operations.
+Brands, not companies, stick in consumers’ minds, providing you’ve created one that is effective and appealing to your demographic.
+Creating and maintaining a brand identity can be just as important to your business’s sustainability as your company’s operations.

 More than a logo

 Your brand identity isn’t just a logo or a catchphrase; it’s everything that a potential customer perceives when they interact with you.
 This is everything they have absorbed from a catchy product display stand to a slogan, your brand defines your company.

 A well-designed logo is a great way to create a visual cue that gives you an ‘identity’ in the minds’ of customers.
 Potential customers will be ‘warmer’ if they already know your logo before they investigate your services.
 However, the end goal should always be that the logo reminds consumers of your good reputation and the trust you have already earned.
 And reminders of reputation and trust can be delivered in non-visual ways, such as recommendations as well as through visual channels such as websites, direct advertising, or social media.
 Large corporations spend millions of pounds ensuring that you think of Virgin as entrepreneurial, BT as dependable, and Apple as innovators of technology.